 Energy in order is one way I would describe my work.
 Arranging expressive designs of nervous energy in a contained, structured way is for me a very calming and almost meditative experience.
 There is satisfaction placing “chaos” in order, and excitement combining these contrasting elements into a dynamic composition.
 Emotions, nature, and color inspire me and are often the intertwining themes in my work.
 My goal for a collage is reached when I am finally content with the color harmony, pattern relation, dimension created and emotions/thoughts expressed.

 Mixed media/collage is a very forgiving medium, which is in part why I relate and enjoy the process.
 There is always the possibility to change--recreate.
 I usually begin by drawing and/or painting many designs, shapes, doodles, and written thoughts onto paper.
-The materials I gravitate to most are colored markers, pen, paint, pencil, crayon, colored paper, and acrylic gloss/matte medium.
-Once I feel I have enough designs to work with, I start on cutting the drawings (etc.) up, arranging and gluing the pieces to a paper surface then sealing with an acrylic medium.
+The materials I gravitate to most are colored markers, pen, paint, pencil, crayon, colored paper, and water- based gloss/matte medium.
+Once I feel I have enough designs to work with, I start on cutting the drawings (etc.) up, arranging and gluing the pieces to a paper surface, then sealing with a water-based medium.
 These cutting, arranging, pasting, and sealing steps continue many times over which often results in the collage having a tile like quality.